PayPal vs. Stripe: Which Payment Processor is Right for You?

 As you can see, PayPal’s fees are more nuanced, which can make it hard for a business owner or nonprofit leader to be sure of what they’ll pay for each transaction.

-But their other features differ slightly.
+Each of the payment processor’s features differ slightly.
 Here’s a rundown:

-General features include:
+Standard features for PayPal include:

-- Hosted payment page (with Pro plan).
+- Hosted payment page (with Pro plan)

-- PCI compliance (but not with the Pro plan).
+- PCI compliance (but not with the Pro plan)